What Is a Victimless Crime?

 - Public nudity

 Historically, many acts were illegal because they were considered immoral.
 Past laws considered immoral included criminal laws against homosexuality or interracial marriage.
 These victimless crimes only changed after legal challenges and a change in social attitudes.
 However, the laws vary by state, and some states allow activities that other states still consider illegal.
-This includes criminal law regarding:

-Some states may selectively criminalize unlawful acts, based on the situation or setting.
+Some jurisdictions may selectively criminalize unlawful acts, based on the situation or setting.
 For example, a group of friends playing a poker game may be committing illegal gambling, but the state may allow gambling as a commercial enterprise in a casino or through the state lottery.

 - Drink alcohol